akostrik/exam5_cpp/README.md

 * Create a concrete ATarget called **Dummy**
 * its type is "Target Practice Dummy"
-* clone() method
+* `clone()` method

-** Add to the Warlock the following member functions:
+** Add to the Warlock:
 ```
-learnSpell(...)  // takes a pointer to ASpell, that makes the Warlock learn a spell
+learnSpell(...)             // member function, takes a pointer to ASpell, that makes the Warlock learn a spell
-forgetSpell(...) // takes a string corresponding a to a spell's name, and makes the Warlock forget it.
+forgetSpell(...)            // member function, takes a string corresponding a to a spell's name, makes the Warlock forget it.
 If it's not a known spell, does nothing
-launchSpell(   ) // takes a string (a spell name) and a reference to ATarget, that launches the spell on the selected target.
+launchSpell(   )            // member function, takes a string (a spell name) and a reference to ATarget, that launches the spell on the selected target.
 If it's not a known spell, does nothing
+A new attribute             // store the spells your Warlock knows, several types fit the bill, it's up to you to choose the best one
 ```
-A new attribute // store the spells your Warlock knows.
-Several types fit the bill, it's up to you to choose the best one.

 Exemple:
 ```